cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 policy may vary by agency.
 In this example, the SPF policy indicates the IP addresses listed by the policy for "spf.protection.outlook.com" are the only approved senders for "example.onmicrosoft.com."
 These IPs can be determined via an additional SPF lookup, this time for "spf.protection.outlook.com."
-Ensure the IP addresses listed as approved senders for your domain are those identified for MS.EXO.2.1v1.
+Ensure the IP addresses listed as approved senders for your domains are correct.
+Additionally, ensure that each policy either ends in `-all` or [redirects](https://www.rfc-editor.org/rfc/rfc7208#section-6.1) to one that does; this directive indicates that all IPs that don't match the policy should fail.
 See [SPF TXT record syntax for Microsoft 365 \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-anti-spoofing?view=o365-worldwide#spf-txt-record-syntax-for-microsoft-365) for a more in-depth discussion of SPF record syntax.

 ## 3. DomainKeys Identified Mail